sharktrexer/calculator/README.md

 # calculator
-Basic calculator for a college assignment
+Basic string-input calculator for a college assignment